 Our dividend policy is to pay dividends at levels consistent with our growth and development plans, while maintaining a reasonable level of liquidity.
-However in the case of 2010, it is important to notice that the Company just turned marginally profitable after loss in 2009.
-As the amount of profit generated in 2010 was small, no dividend is to be proposed to the forthcomming Annual General Meeting of Shareholders.
-The dividend policy will be reviewed from time to time and payment of any future dividends will be effectively at the discretion of the Board of Directors and the general meeting of shareholders after taking into account various factors, including our business prospects, future earnings, cash requirements, financial position, expansion plans and the requirements of the Cypriot law.
+The last three years (2008-10) the company decided not to pay any dividend since the results were not satisfactory enough.
+Following the strong results of 2011 the Board of Directors will recommend to the forthcomming Annual General Meeting of Shareholders to pay a dividend of US\$ 0.04 per share, amounting to US\$ 2,220,000, based on slow revenue growth and improved profitability and cash flow in 2011.
+Also, having changed the Company strategy, that was oriented more on profits than on revenues itself, the dividend policy may be changed in the future to pay higher dividend to shareholders.
+Any future dividends will be solely at the discretion of the Board of Directors and the general meeting of shareholders after taking into account various factors, including our business prospects, future earnings, cash requirements, financial position, expansion plans and the requirements of the Cypriot law.
 The Cyprus law does not limit dividends that may be paid out except that the law states that dividends may only be paid out of profits and may not be higher than recommended by the Board of Directors.